mrevans7/ST558_Project1/README.md

 **Analysis:**

-An inital inspection of this contingency table shows that inactive franchises have a higher amount of franchises with more losses than wins (11 of 13) than active franchises (17 of 34).
+An initial inspection of this contingency table shows that inactive franchises have a higher amount of franchises with more losses than wins (11 of 13) than active franchises (17 of 34).
 This could suggest that inactive franchises become inactive because they struggle.
 These